Ice Massage, A New Therapy for Back Pain Relief

 - Homemade Ice Pack

-A homemade ice pack can be anything from a frozen towel, to a wet sponge put in the freezer.
-Frozen bags of peas will also work if there is no time to make others more efficient packs.
+A homemade ice pack can be anything from a frozen towel to a wet sponge put in the freezer.
+Frozen bags of peas will also work if there are no time to make others more efficient packs.
 To improvise a gel-type ice pack, fill a small bag with liquid dishwasher detergent and freeze it.